tomroesch/Jevo.jl/README.md

 ```

 Each of these types has its own `initiate!` function, but works the same for all types.
 What parameters are used for each type can be found in the documentation of each type.

+One can also generate a sequence which is optimally adapted, meaning it has minimal binding energy.
+Therefore, the second argument when initializing the sequence is an energy matrix.